This is a very, very important question (so important I used “very” twice to ram the point home!).

 Thanks for stopping by and reading this post about white hat SEO versus black hat SEO.
 I hope you enjoyed it or at least found it informative.

-If you want to read more about ranking in Google, you might also find these posts useful:
+If you want to read more about ranking in Google, you might also find these other posts on my blog posts useful to read:

 - In this one, I explain the details of a technical SEO audit.